danlaudk/HaskellWorkshop/slides/slidesEnglish.md

 # Building it

-This command will look for `Hello.hs` in the current directory, and compile it:
+The package manager is set up to look for `Main.hs` in the src directory.
+This command will install it:

 ~~~~
-ghc --make Hello
+stack install
 ~~~~

-The generated executable will be named `Hello` (`Hello.exe` on Windows).
+The generated output will reveal the name of the executable.
+Run it to see the output.

-* That `--make` option up there tells GHC to automatically deal with dependencies on source files and packages.
+* stack is the name of the package manager.
+It takes care to automatically deal with dependencies on source files and packages.
+* Everything required to set up your project is beyond scope of this introduction.

 # Checking in

-Is everyone able to build and run their `Hello` executable?
+Is everyone able to build and run their executable?

 # Something a little more convenient